Grace-Hephzibah/Meet-Decor/README.md

 - Face Recognition + Face Attendance
 - Easy csv file that shows the attendance status of every student
+- Virtual Drawing Board
+- (Hoping to build more features)

+# Additional Features (Not added but worked on)
 - Meeting Arena (Video and audio enabling option)
-- Virtual Drawing Board
 - GUI Chat facility
-- (Hoping to build more features)

 # TimeLine of Commit